 Online reviews are increasingly becoming one of the first and most influential indicators consumers look to and consider when forming their opinions of a business’s products or services.
 Rapidly replacing more traditional consumer research methods, online reviews are now arguably the single biggest determining factor in the purchasing decision process.

 A good sales pitch is worthless if you are never given the chance to make it to a customer who has already decided to go elsewhere.

 In today’s digital age, 86% of all consumers read reviews for local businesses before deciding who to hire and where to shop or dine, while 91% of the coveted 18 to 34-year-old demographic ultimately trust online reviews at least as much as personal recommendations.
-For better or worse, online ratings and reviews are more valuable than “word of mouth” these days.
+For better or worse, the importance of online reviews is far greater than the importance of “word of mouth” these days.

 Just as positive online reviews have the potential to catapult you to the top, negative reviews can completely derail your business.
 Worse yet, because consumers commonly disregard positive reviews as marketing ‘fluff’, finding negative reviews is often the primary aim of their online market research.